Hebereke's Popoon

-is a two player puzzle video game developed and published by Sunsoft.
-It is based on the Hebereke series.
-Hebereke means drunk or untrustworthy.
-Popoon is an onomatopoeia for the sound made by the game pieces when they explode.
+is a 1993 puzzle video game developed and published by Sunsoft.
+The game was first released for the Super Famicom in 1993 in Japan, and the SNES in Europe a year later, and was also ported to the arcades in 1994 in Japan only.
+It is the second game in the Hebereke series.
+Hebereke means drunk or untrustworthy, while Popoon is an onomatopoeia for the sound made by the game pieces when they explode.

-The game is a Puyo Puyo clone.
-Players align Popoons with others to make them explode.
+The game is a Puyo Puyo clone where players align Popoons with others to make them explode.